 Right: The researchers announced a partnership with DeKalb County.

 Right: We need approval from the county before we can proceed.

 Always use lowercase: dean’s list, president's list.

 Capitalize the names of departments.
-If you’re talking about an administrative department, either omit or lowercase the word “department.”
-If you’re talking about an academic department, retain and capitalize the word “department.”
+If you’re writing about an administrative department, either omit or lowercase the word “department.”
+If you’re writing about an academic department, retain and capitalize the word “department.”
 Capitalize the names of divisions and offices as well while omitting the words “division” and “office” whenever possible.
 If you need these words, place them either before or after the proper name in lowercase.
 Always use lowercase for the words “department,” “division” and “office” when they stand alone.
 For more information, see Departments, Divisions and Offices in University Identity.

 Use lowercase for general sections of a city, but capitalize proper names of neighborhoods.
 Lowercase “downtown” to indicate a large, nonspecific area near a city center, but capitalize it to refer to a specific neighborhood of that name.

 In Atlanta, for instance, “Downtown” is the proper name of the neighborhood roughly bordered by North Avenue, Piedmont Avenue, Memorial Drive, Ted Turner Drive, Martin Luther King Jr. Drive and Northside Drive.